miklevin/MikeLev.in/_posts/2023-08-09-realtime-learning-human-feedback-rlhf-now-automated-courtesy-of-bing.md

 headline: Humans are no longer required for RLHF!
 Now Bing will automate the thumbs-up of its own responses for you!
 description: "This article started out as a humble little interactive session with Bing AI helping me get a new website off the ground that I'm launching today &#151; one that you should all check out if you want to future-proof yourself as AI rises.
 But then, I realized that Bing was 'phantom clicking' the thumbs-up button on its own responses, and I captured the whole thing in this video!"
 keywords: AI, OpenAI, ChatGPT, Machine Learning, Data Science, Python, Linux, WSL, Jupiter Lab, Mindfulness, Self Reflection, Intention, Browser Automation, MailChimp, Constant Contact, AWeber, Mailing List, Email Marketing, Social Media, Facebook, Twitter, Email Lookup, Formspree, 99inbound, GitHub Pages, Jekyll
-categories: wsl, twitter, ai, jekyll, linux, python, browser automation
+categories: ai, linux, browser automation, jekyll, wsl, twitter, python
 permalink: /blog/realtime-learning-human-feedback-rlhf-now-automated-courtesy-of-bing/
 layout: post
 group: blog